blintdm98/todo-app/README.md

 public/: Public assets and index.html.

 ## Usage
+Sign Up/Login: Users can sign up for a new account or log in using existing credentials.

 Add Todo: Click on the "Add Todo" input field, type a new todo, and press "Add".